In Trump's telling, Biden suddenly goes from 'Sleepy Joe' to destroyer of 'American way of life'…

 The document also claims the United States has a lower fatality rate from covid-19 than France, Italy, the United Kingdom, Spain, the Netherlands, Japan, Denmark, Germany and Finland.

-According to Johns Hopkins University Coronovirus Resource Center, the United States has the second highest number of deaths as a share of population, behind only the United Kingdom.
+According to Johns Hopkins University Coronovirus Resource Center, the United States has the second highest number of deaths as a share of population among the 20 countries most affected by the coronavirus, behind only the United Kingdom.
 When measured by the number of deaths per confirmed cases, the U.S. has the ninth highest rate in the world.

 Recent polling has shown a sharp deterioration in public approval for Trump’s handling of the pandemic, as the number of infections and deaths have begun to rise again nationwide.
 A July Washington Post-ABC News poll found that 38 percent of Americans approve of his handling of the outbreak, down from 46 percent in May and 51 percent in March.